rollerozxa/android.voxelmanip.se/_games/origami-flowers.md

 - [Origami Rose](https://archive.org/details/com.adamschmelzle.origami.rose)

 ## Replacement server
-Around 2019 a replacement server was being developed by ROllerozxa, however it was abandoned before much of the game's functionality was reimplemented, and there is no instance of it running.
-The final source code for it can be found on [GitHub](https://github.com/rollerozxa/flower-web).
+Around 2019 a replacement for the server used by the game (flower-web) was being developed by ROllerozxa, however it was abandoned before much of the game's functionality was reimplemented, and there is no instance of it running.
+A video showcasing it in action can be seen [on YouTube](https://www.youtube.com/watch?v=zvzFDPuO3L0), and the final source code for it can be found on [GitHub](https://github.com/rollerozxa/flower-web).